SANDEEPsri335/ijacm/README.md

-## Contact
-For queries, please contact: [tenspickofficial@gmail.com](mailto:tenspickofficial@gmail.com)
-# IJAMC - International Journal of Advanced Computing & Mechanical Systems
+# International Journal of Advanced Computing and Mechanical Systems (IJACM)

 ## 🌐 Website Information

-This is the official website for the **International Journal of Advanced Computing and Mechanical Systems (IJAMC)**, a peer-reviewed academic journal dedicated to publishing high-quality research in the fields of advanced computing technologies and mechanical systems engineering.
+This is the official website for the **International Journal of Advanced Computing and Mechanical Systems (IJACM)**, a peer-reviewed academic journal dedicated to publishing high-quality research in the fields of advanced computing technologies and mechanical systems engineering.

-## 👨‍💻 Development Team

-### Core Developers
-- **Narapureddy Mano Teja Reddy**
-- **M. Narayan Naidu**
-- **Hemanth Musirana**

-## Developed with ❤️ By
-**Tenspick** - code for a better tommorow

 ## 📋 Project Details

 ### About the Journal
-IJAMC is an open-access, peer-reviewed journal that bridges the gap between advanced computing methodologies and mechanical engineering applications.
+IJACM is an open-access, peer-reviewed journal that bridges the gap between advanced computing methodologies and mechanical engineering applications.
 The journal publishes original research articles, review papers, case studies, and technical notes.

 ### Website Features
 - **Responsive Design**: Optimized for all devices (mobile, tablet, desktop)